Yagisan/SS2-City-Plan-Contest-Helper/README.md

 **Could not download x**:

 If a mod updated and the old files were deleted, it is impossible to download them.
-You will need to be patent and wait for me to update the modlist.
+You will need to be patient and wait for me to update the modlist.

 **Wabbajack could not find my game folder**: